 If the database is offline, you can enable Backup Server directly using the DB_BkSvr keyword in the dmconfig.ini file.
 The next time you start the database, Backup Server will also start.
-If the database is online, changing the value of the DB_BkSvr keyword will have no effect until the database is shut down and restarted.
+If the database is online, changing the value of the DB_BkSvr keyword by dmconfig.ini configuration file will have no effect until the database is shut down and restarted.